ralfkuepper/ecb_data_api/READMDE.md

 ## About
 This CLI-tool allows for easy and fast downloading of data from the European Central Bank's [Data Portal](https://data.ecb.europa.eu/help/data/overview).

 The tool aims at simplifying the usage of the [official API interface](https://data.ecb.europa.eu/help/api/data) (on which it is built).
 The official interface requires to collect all parameters into a single URL string, which is error-prone if done manually.
-Instead the parameters can be given as argument to the CLI-tool and the appropriate query is build for the user.
+Instead the parameters can be given as argument to the CLI-tool and the appropriate query will be build for the user.

 ## Installation
 Download the compiled binary from the target directory matching your OS and system archicture.